KevReece/ReactTypescriptTemplateTwentyFour/readme.md

 - Vite for React frontend
 - Jest for testing
 - Prisma for database migrations/client
-- Sqlite database
+- Sqlite database (for simplicity and generality)

-Further opinions needed to scale:
+Further stack opinions needed to scale:
 - Zod for API schema validation
 - Zustand for state management
+- Styling framework
+- Storybook for component library
+- Docker for containerisation
+- Kubernetes for container orchestration
+- Github actions for CI/CD

 ## Quick start